Pre-Vocational Liaison Council (PLC)

-In 2019, we established the Pre-Vocational Liaison Council, designed the purpose of which is to have a small group of PGY1s and PGY2s who have a formal responsibility for information flow, representation and leadership among their respective pre-vocational training cohorts.
+In 2019, we established the Pre-vocational Liaison Council (PLC), the purpose of which is to have a small group of PGY1s and PGY2s who have a formal responsibility for information flow, representation and leadership among their respective pre-vocational training cohorts.
 In the past, the hospital has been required to nominate a single intern and RMO representative to the HETI JMO Forum, and historically, these individuals have assumed all of the representational and liaison duties, both internally and externally.
-From 2019, we have attempted to share these responsibilities and draw on a larger pool of enthusiasm and expertise by appointing a Council, rather than an individual.
+From 2019, we have attempted to share these responsibilities and draw on the larger pool of enthusiasm and expertise, by appointing a Council, rather than an individual.

 Expected Interactions with Hospital Administration

 Pre-Vocational Clinical Training Committee(PCTC)

 The PLC members would be expected, within the constraints of their roster and term allocation, to attend the monthly PCTC meetings.
 The PCTC is the peak administrative oversight body for JMOs and brings together JMOs, Administrators and Clinicians.
 They would also be expected to routinely convene (either physically or virtually) between meetings for the purposes of following up on actions arising from the meetings, identifying new agenda items for upcoming meetings and communicating with the JMO body about the PCTC as dictated by the needs of the meeting.
 PLC members have the special responsibility of researching and presenting "Term Reviews" at these meetings

 Ad Hoc Meetings